 How many times has the truth of us met the truth of our experiences?
 Not knowing is what makes life a mystery that unfolds through direct personal experience.
 Those who are first to do something are what some call adventurers and pioneers.
 Without this spirit of adventure we would not have achieved what is defined to be technological evolution.
 What we know or believe is what establishes the limits of the experiences we will voluntarily engage in.
 Our beliefs ensure that our experiences and our creative expression are limited.

 If our existing knowledge is what determines the experiences we will voluntarily engage in or even contemplate we have created parameters which prevent us from experiencing our own creative expression.
 Our creative expression is limited only by our imagination which is ‘unlimited’.
 However, when we define ‘this’ to be this and not ‘that’, we create and enforce limitation and parameters for our imagination.
-It is these conceptual definitions which our mind worships as our God.
+It is these conceptual definitions which our mind worships as the commandment of its God.
+We the believers are the creators of our educated minds.
 Our beliefs are what we choose to worship as our truth.

 Fear based upon knowledge is what prevents us from thinking about or engaging in new or different experiences.
 We fear what may be waiting for us in the unknown.
 We know from experience what is waiting for us in the ‘known’.
 Most of mankind avoids the unknown and continues to exist generically repeating what is known and what is perceived to be safe.
 Repetitive behaviour can become addictive.
 Many become unconsciously conditioned to recreate feelings associated with a particular behaviour.
 So we can become addicted to drugs, romance, sex or alcohol.